mopidy/mopidy/docs/devenv.rst

 Every time you change code in Mopidy or an extension and want to see it live, you must restart Mopidy.

-If you wan't to iterate quickly while developing, it may sound a bit tedious to restart Mopidy for every minor change.
+If you want to iterate quickly while developing, it may sound a bit tedious to restart Mopidy for every minor change.
 Then it's useful to have tests to exercise your code...